sudoblark/sudoblark.terraform.module.aws.lambda/README.md

 information in the same lambda

 For ZIP based lambdas, the following arguments are needed:
-- source_folder         : Which folder under "application" where the zipped lambda (created via pipelines) lives
+- source_folder         : Folder where the zipped lambda lives under src/lambda.zip
 - handler               : file.function reference for the lambda handler, i.e. its entrypoint

 For container based lambdas, the following arguments are needed: